-R-2.
-AAA and Delegation of Duties
+2. Administrator and Delegation of Duties

-When parties agree to arbitrate under these rules, or when they provide for arbitration by the AAA and an arbitration is initiated under these rules, they thereby authorize the AAA to administer the arbitration.
-The authority and duties of the AAA are prescribed in the agreement of the parties and in these rules, and may be carried out through such of the AAA's representatives as it may direct.
+When a will or trust provides for arbitration under these rules, the AAA is authorized to administer the arbitration.
+The authority and duties of the AAA are established in the will or trust and in these rules, and may be carried out through such of the AAA's representatives as it may direct.
 The AAA may, in its discretion, assign the administration of an arbitration to any of its offices.